danschlz/danschulz.github.io/movies.md

 I got more interested in movies during the 2020 pandemic.
 These are some favorites.

-* Before Sunrise / Before Sunset / Before Midnight / Boyhood
+* Before Sunrise / Before Sunset / Before Midnight / Boyhood / Dazed and Confused
+* Paris, Texas
+* City of God
+* Pulp Fiction / Reservoir Dogs / Inglourious Basterds / Once Upon a Time... in Hollywood
+* Aftersun
+* After Yang
 * 2001: A Space Odyssey / Lolita / Eyes Wide Shut / Barry Lyndon
 * A Separation / About Elly
 * The Last Days of Disco